-The significant reduction in 16-19 learner numbers in 2021/22 resulted in reduced funding in 2022/23.
-Combined with high inflation and frozen or modest increases in the funding rates per student, this represented a financial challenge for the college.
-Despite this the college achieved a net cash inflow from operation activities of £3.5m and maintained net assets excluding the defined benefit contribution liability at £24m.
+The increase in 16-19 learner numbers in 2022/23 resulted in increased funding in 2023/24.
+This, combined with another tranche of funding mid-year to support increased supplier and staffing costs, were beneficial to the College.
+However, high inflation rates causing increased costs continued to represent a financial challenge.
+Despite this the College achieved a net cash inflow from operation activities of £3.148m and maintained net assets excluding the defined benefit contribution liability at £22m.

-For the year to 31st July 2024 the number of funded learners has increased slightly by 1% but the main 16-19 funding rates have been increased significantly, a change that has resulted in an overall 16-19 funding allocation increase of £1.8m or 12.8%.
-Indications are that learner numbers have increased by at least 100 in the autumn 2023 enrolment which will result in an increase in funded learner numbers for the year to 31st July 2025.
+For the year to 31st July 2024 the number of funded learners has increased slightly on 22/23 figures by 1.1% but the main 16-19 funding rates have been increased significantly, a change that has resulted in an overall 16-19 funding allocation increase of £1.9m or 15%.
+Indications are that learner numbers have increased again in the autumn 2024 enrolment which will result in an increase in funded learner numbers for the year to 31st July 2026.

-In the year to 31st July 2023 the college received £2.9m in new capital grant funding from a variety of funding sources and is expected to receive £4.9m in the year to 31st July 2024.
-This funding has enabled the college to invest more than £3.0m in fixed assets in the year to 31stJuly 2022 and still increase year end cash days by 8 to end the year at 114 days.
+In the year to 31st July 2024 the College received £5.3m in new capital grant funding from a variety of funding sources and is expected to receive some additional funding following the £300m announcement for FE Colleges in the autumn budget.
+The college has invested more than £3.7m in fixed assets in the year to 31stJuly 2024.
+Cash days remain at a healthy level of 77 days.

-The detailed monthly cash flow projection for the 24 months to August 2025 shows a minimum cash holding of £4.7m.
+The detailed monthly cash flow projection for the 24 months to August 2026 shows a minimum cash holding of £3m.